 He then went on to launch DealSpringer in March of 2010, which tapped into the rapidly expanding smartphone user base.
 The concept was simple: users would take a photo with their phone, upload it to the app, and automatically share it with anyone in close range.

 But as these things go, Huzar’s endeavor turned out a little different than first planned.
 Customers were using the DealSpringer app for some interesting new purposes.
-Instead of taking photos of deals, they were taking pictures of items that they intended to sell on the app.
+Instead of creating photos of deals, they were taking pictures of items that they intended to sell on the app.

-Meanwhile, Huzar had himself another eureka moment.
+Meanwhile, Huzar himself had another eureka moment.
 His wife was expecting to give birth to their first child in a few months, so he immediately went into what he referred to as ‘dad-mode’ and tried selling some of the unused items to make room for the baby.

 Unfortunately, the experience of existing classifieds platforms such as Craigslist was subpar at best.
 It took over 30 minutes to upload a listing, the design was non-intuitive, no app existed, and the experience could sometimes even be dangerous.